Add a domain to Microsoft 365

 If you don't know the DNS hosting provider or domain registrar for your domain, see Find your domain registrar or DNS hosting provider.

-If you want to wait for later, scroll to the bottom and select Skip this step.
+If you want to wait for later, either unselect all the services and click Continue, or in the previous domain connection step choose More Options and select Skip this for now.

 Select Finish - you're done!

 Follow the steps below to add a custom record for a website or 3rd party service.

 Sign in to the Microsoft admin center at https://admin.microsoft.com.

 Go to the Settings > Domains page.